GaiaNet-AI/docs/docs/governance/Governance/procedures.md

 ## Step 3: Proposal Discussion
 Once proposals have been posted to the forum, they should initially stay open for community discussion for a recommended period (the “**Discussion Period**”) of **seven (7)** days.
 While proposal authors can submit a GIP directly without prior forum discussion, it is recommended that tokenholders consider voting against such proposals to enforce a more democratic Discussion Period.

-Once the Discussion Period has concluded they will post an update on the governance forum, indicating that the proposal is now eligible for submission.
-This post will serve as a signal to the proposal author and the wider community that the GIP can proceed to the next stage of the governance process.
+Once the Discussion Period has concluded, the proposal is then eligible for submission.
+The proposal author and the wider community may now proceed to the next stage of the governance process.

 ## Step 4: Signal Voting
 As a supplement during the “Discussion Period” and prior to onchain GIP submission, proposal authors are encouraged to conduct offchain signal voting to gauge community sentiment and gather preliminary feedback.
 This non-binding voting process allows for early insights into the proposal’s potential acceptance and may highlight potential areas for improvement.